 Sally Anne Anderson

-Sally Anne is a violinist with the Royal Liverpool Philharmonic Orchestra as well as a lead musician for the Liverpool Philharmonic’s El Sistema-inspired project, In Harmony Liverpool.
+Violinist Sally Anne Anderson values having a portfolio career that equally combines performing with music education.
+Section violinist with the Royal Liverpool Philharmonic Orchestra, Sally Anne is a lead musician for the Liverpool Philharmonic’s El Sistema-inspired music education project, In Harmony Liverpool.

-Residential courses were a key part of Sally Anne’s musical upbringing, so she is delighted to run Priory Farm Music Camps with musical friends from her youth.
-As the conductor of the camp orchestra, Sally Anne gets exciting results from teaching orchestral repertoire from the inside out using the fundamentals of music, song and movement.
-She is also looking forward to coaching for the National Children’s Orchestra of Great Britain, having been a member as a child.
+A firm believer in the benefits of residential courses for young people, Sally Anne is also the Music Director for Priory Farm Music Camp, summer retreats for 7 to 17-year-olds that combine music and the great outdoors.
+As conductor of the camp orchestra, Sally Anne gets exciting results from teaching the orchestral repertoire from the inside out using the fundamentals of music, song and movement.
+She is also a music tutor for the National Children’s Orchestra of Great Britain, the Benedetti Foundation and teaches at Chetham’s School of Music.

-Sally Anne studied Violin at the Royal Academy Music in London with Diana Cummings, in Berlin with Ilan Gronich and after a hiatus from lessons has resumed studying with Sophie Till.
+Sally Anne studied violin at the Royal Academy Music in London with Diana Cummings, in Berlin with Ilan Gronich and currently with Sophie Till.

 Nora Krohn